Wilmington-Friends-Robotics/FtcRobotController/doc/state-machine-task-plan.md

 - Goal: Instantiate `PinpointFieldLocalizer` wherever robot hardware is initialized.
 - Actions: Update the base robot container or each op mode’s init block to create the localizer, call `setPoseEstimate` with the chosen start pose, and ensure the `update()` loop runs each iteration.
 - Validation: Build succeeds; telemetry during a dry-run (robot on blocks) shows coherent pose values updating with manual movement.

+### Step 2 Findings (2025-09-28)
+- Added `FieldRobot` to centralize drivetrain hardware and a single `PinpointFieldLocalizer` instance, plus `FieldLinearOpMode` so every new TeleOp/Auto automatically updates the localizer each loop.
+- Gradle build verified the new scaffolding; next dry-run will confirm telemetry behaves as expected once the new op modes are written.

 ## Step 3: Pinpoint Calibration Workflow
 - Goal: Calibrate pod wheel scale and heading scalar so Pinpoint distance/heading outputs match field reality.